ssethz/multi-perturbation-ed/README.md

 "for i in {1..50}; do bsub -W 6:00 -n 1 -R "rusage[mem=250]" "python3 main.py $i"; done"

 Files to be run for experiments take in the random seed as the first input argument so multiple repeats can be done in parallel.

+To have all the necessary packages for running these experiments please use conda and use the provided environment.yml file.

 Description of important files: